Pennsylvania’s Whipple Dam State Park

 When you get to the top of the ridge in just a few minutes after starting the trail, you will then join Biedler Road for a few hundred feet until the trail veers off to the right.

-As you walk along the ridge, especially on a warm afternoon, you may notice the aroma of the tall pine trees growing along the ridge.
+Walking along the ridge, especially on a warm afternoon, you may notice the aroma of the tall pine trees growing along the ridge.

 Be aware as you are walking along, there are a lot of tree roots crossing the path so watch your step.